ISEL-STRESSES/Gomoku-Web/docs/API-doc.md

     curl https://localhost:8080/api/users/me
     ```

-#### Gets the ranking of the users for a given rule
+#### Get the ranking of the users for a given rule

-Gets the ranking of the users for a given rule.
+Get the ranking of the users for a given rule.

 - **URL:** `/api/users/ranking/{ruleId}`
 - **Method:** `GET`